The Ultimate Guide to Snake Plant (Sansevieria) Care

 Snake plants are adaptable to various light conditions.
 These plants thrive in moderate to bright indirect light.
 Ideally, place your snake plant near a north or east-facing window to provide sufficient sunlight.
 Exposing snake plants to harsh, direct rays is not good for them.

-However, they can tolerate low light conditions, though low light slows down their growth or trouble the photosynthesis process.
+However, they can tolerate low light conditions, though low light slows down their growth or troubles the photosynthesis process.
 On the other hand, too much direct sunlight can scorch their leaves, which is the uniqueness of these plants.
 By striking the right balance between light and shade, you can enjoy a vibrant and healthy snake plant that graces your living space with its beauty.

 Types of snake plants